|

 I’ve been putting off writing this post.
 It’s been swirling around in the back of my mind and I’ve done my best to tell it to just shut its damn mouth.
 One of the guidelines I’ve always lived by (and told anyone who would listen) is to never discuss the following: income, weight, age, religion and politics.
 I know they’re sensitive topics and heretofore I’ve avoided them.
 I mean really avoided them, like the plague.
 But, desperate times call for desperate measures, and the world around us right now feels quite heavy.
 I am not a Democrat or a Republican.
 I’m not affiliated with any political party.
 I vote independently based on what the candidates running for office stand for, then align myself to what I feel is right.
 Well, mostly right anyway.
 I’ve yet to see a “perfect” candidate.
 However, I do have a lot of friends and family that fall staunchly into one party or the other.
 And it’s those toes I’m trying not to step on.
 But sometimes things need to be said, and the pen being mightier than the sword, compels me to write this month’s blog post.
 I know many of you tell me there’s a lot of “fake news” out there.
 And since I’m cynical by nature, I question most of what I hear or read.
 So, I’m basing this blog on what I, myself, have seen, my very own observations.
 Here is what I know:

 I could go on with more examples, but you get the drift.
 I never remember a time like this before, a time when politics pull friends and families away from each other, causing rifts in lifelong relationships.
 A time where it feels like we’re walking on eggshells.
 I’m seeing the lines between right and wrong being blurred in ways I’ve never seen before, and frankly, it’s terrifying.
 I can't help thinking of when I learned about Hitler in school.
 I was shocked that people believed his propaganda, his lies, but still ended up in concentration camps and gas chambers.
 I remember thinking, “How could people have believed the things he told them?”, “How could they not see how evil one man could be?”
 I’m feeling a lot of evil out there these days.
 Seeing it with my own eyes, hearing it with my own ears.
 It makes me wonder what I can do about it.
 Hence, the reason for this post.
 I am a writer.
 I can at least write about what I’m feeling, what I’m experiencing.
 I don’t have all the answers.
 Heck, I don’t think I have any answers.
 But I can share my thoughts.
 And remind those I love that we can disagree on issues, but still have each other’s backs.
 I respect opposite points of view and I keep an open mind.
 But I can’t ignore or support a bully.
 What I can do is ask all of you to not let our political climate tear apart your relationships.
 Don’t let your political allegiance blind you to things you witness with your own eyes; if your gut tells you something feels off or feels wrong, listen to it.
 Decide whether or not you want to align yourself to those who prey on the less fortunate, the weaker among us, the defenseless.
 Lastly, I ask for grace.
 None of us are perfect, we’re all human.
 My opinions are my own, whether they’re viewed as right or wrong.
 So, do your best to care for the people in your life, to be there for them, to show up, regardless of their political preferences.
 Remember, we’re all in this together.
 Love each other.
+I took a punch to the gut today.
+Metaphorically took one, but still.
+Although a physical punch may have been easier to take.
+The punch was delivered by a literary agent who had requested the full manuscript of my book back in December.

 I’ve been on pins and needles since she requested my manuscript, secretly waiting for “the call” with an offer of representation.
 Which of course, led me to skip ahead to already seeing my book on shelves in stores, maybe even hitting a best seller’s list.
 But alas, those dreams were dashed today when I received an email from the agent telling me she was going to pass.
 She loved the premise of my book, believes others will as well, but considering her current client list in my particular genre...blah blah blah.
 Yada, yada, yada.
 Bottom line, it was a no. Regardless of how it was sugar-coated.
 I have high hopes for this book that I’m currently querying for, the third I’ve written.
 I received rave reviews from my beta readers on it (I don’t think they were just trying not to hurt my feelings).
 I really thought an agent would quickly snatch it up.
 I had more confidence querying this book than I did querying the two I wrote before it.
 I felt confident.
 Idiot.
 Getting traditionally published by one of the major publishing houses is a difficult journey.
 The success rate is dismal.
 But I’m not one to shy away from a challenge, so I continue to keep the dream alive.
 I could go to smaller agencies or self-publishing, but I’m going to try to hang on to the traditional publishing dream a bit longer.
 I’ve convinced myself that for a writer, rejection is an art.
 If it is, I should be a Picasso by now.
 I've been sending out queries for this book since March of last year.
 I’ve queried 111 agents.
 I’ve received 76 rejections thus far.
 I’m waiting to hear back from 32 agents, some of which I’m sure will never respond at all.
 And I’ve had three requests for this book's manuscript (two fulls and one partial), which has now turned into three passes, as of today’s pass.
 In reality, querying is like stabbing yourself in the heart.
 Repeatedly.
 This is the third book I’ve queried for.
 The first book I queried for, I only sent out a measly 14 queries and had two full requests (requests to send them the full manuscript) that didn’t end up panning out.
 The second book I sent 44 queries out on and received one request for a full that was later rejected.
 So, if you’re following along, that means I’ve sent out 169 queries for three different books resulting in zero books getting published.
 Oh, did I mention I’ve been querying since 2017?
 I’m pretty sure I'm a glutton for punishment.
 Or delusional.
 Or maybe a combination of both.
 Prior to entering the query trenches, I didn’t handle rejection well.
 Even the tiniest of rejections would send me into a tailspin.
 Not anymore.
 I mean, I am truly heartbroken about today’s rejection on my full manuscript, but a normal rejection on a regular query barely phases me anymore.
 It really is an art, I guess.
 And if so, I’m killing it.
 Chalking up those rejections like a gunslinger notching kills on his weapon.
 With each one I become a tad more resilient.
 And when I do get the next request for my manuscript from an agent, I’m still going to dance around my living room like a crazy woman, call my family members to share the news, throw salt over my shoulder and keep my fingers perpetually crossed.
 Because in that moment, I have hope.
 Hope for a dream I’m not yet ready to give up on.
 Everything sucks.
 The optimist in me shivers as I type those words, but damn, enough is enough.
 Even the most positive people can only take so much.
 Tragedy, death, destruction, heartache, sickness, it’s a daily thing lately.
 Bad news on top of bad news.
 And I know it’s not just me; other people are feeling it too.
 I feel like I have a little optimist angel on one shoulder, and a pessimistic devil on the other.
 As I think about all the pieces of the world crumbling around me, the optimist angel is telling me, “It’s not all bad.
 Think of everything you have to be grateful for.”
 Meanwhile the pessimist devil is leaning out around my face, holding up its middle finger, telling the optimist angel, “F*ck you!”
 And I’m left here in the middle, shrugging my shoulders.
 Yes, I know I am truly blessed and have a ton to be thankful for, and I’m genuinely grateful for all the good.
 I really am.
 But dang, the world seems to be going to hell in a handbasket.
 It’s hard to stay positive when there is sadness and bad news around every corner.
 Is this what getting older feels like?
 Is it because the circle of people you know grows exponentially as you age, therefore you experience more loss and grief just because of the sheer number of people in your circle?
 I know life ebbs and flows, delivering both good days and bad days.
 It’s always felt like a delicate balance.
 But lately, it’s been a dark tidal wave (think tsunami) of sad that just doesn’t seem to let up.
 Even though my optimistic angel is saying it isn’t as bad as it seems, that this is just a season that will pass, things will improve soon, my pessimistic devel is telling me they won’t, that this darkness will just hang around, perpetually doling out sadness like dandelion fluff on a windy day.
 So, dear readers, if you are feeling the sadness too, let’s do our best to work through this together.
 For every piece of bad news that comes our way, let’s acknowledge it, but then think of good news to balance it out.
 Even if you must really dig deep to conjure up some good news (e.g. I’m still breathing, I didn’t lose a tooth today, no sharp objects were within my reach, I wasn’t impaled, etc.).
 I can come up with more bare-minimum things to be thankful for if you run out, just give me a shout.
 Let’s do our best to take care of each other, lift each other up, show kindness.
 Let’s smile more, even when it kind of hurts.
 Hug your people, even if it’s just virtually, whenever they need it.
 My hope for you all is that you’ll find goodness even on your darkest days and have the strength to bitch slap that pessimist devil right off your shoulder.
 To brighter days ahead, stay strong my friends.
 Apologies in advance to my local friends who ski, snowmobile and ice fish.
 I know you are loving this winter.
 Yay, you.
 However, I’m completely over it.
 Done.
 Finished.